 - Playback (for voting)

 - Render to MP3

 Defined in 1982, MIDI is a standard protocol that allows multiple electronic instruments and musical devices to communicate and synchronize with themselves.
-It is usually associated with the sound of the Microsoft GS Wavetable Synth, which is the soundfont MIDIs are to be rendered to on BotB.
+It is usually (wrongly) associated and conflated with the sound of the Microsoft GS Wavetable Synth, the synthesiser internal to Windows operating systems

 Anything that can sequence MIDI notes and (optionally yet preferably) pipe the results to a MIDI output for testing will suffice.

 Restrictions on submit

 All MIDIs must be less than 256kb in size and must comply with only the sounds of the Microsoft GS Wavetable Synth.
 Otherwise, there are no extraneous restrictions to the format, which means you're free to create whatever with the patches provided by the GS Wavetable so long as it fits within the file size limit.

 If you normally do not have access to render to MSGS, please use this SF2 soundfont